Radiation for Prostate Cancer

 Monitoring & Follow-Up Care

-Once a week, you’ll meet with your nurse and Dr. Selva.
+Once a week, you’ll meet with your nurse and Dr. Jones.
 They check your weight, vital signs, and symptoms.
 They will also guide you through any difficulties you may encounter.

-When you complete your entire treatment plan, you will meet with Dr. Selva.
+When you complete your entire treatment plan, you will meet with Dr. Jones.
 He will review the treatment’s effectiveness and discuss your long-term prognosis.

 After these visits, patients usually return to their urologist for routine cancer monitoring.